 The process you follow in a military divorce is generally the same as with a civilian divorce.
 You begin by filing a petition in the county of residence.
 To file in Utah, you or your spouse must either reside or be stationed in Utah.
 The active duty spouse must be personally served with a summons and a copy of the divorce action for a Utah court to have jurisdiction over the active military member.
 If the divorce is uncontested, then the active duty spouse may not need to be served, provided he or she signs and files a waiver affidavit that acknowledges the divorce action.

-Our attorneys have in-depth understanding of the specific issues and federal laws involved with military divorce in Utah.
+Our attorneys have an in-depth understanding of the specific issues and federal laws involved with military divorce in Utah.
 We can guide you successfully through this complex legal terrain with proven expert assistance.
 To learn more, please schedule a personal consultation.